Table of Contents

 If you’re not showing up on a consistent basis and leveraging your brand, your consumers will find an agent that is, and build market share with that agent.

 Our digital world has created a transaction economy and transactional consumer mindset.
 According to a report by the U.S. Commerce Department, online sales reached $394.86 billion last year, which comprised nearly 42% of the growth in the U.S. retail market in 2016.
-For comparison purposes, total retail sales were $4.846 trillion in 2016 – e-commerce sales now represent 11.7% of total retail sales.
+For comparison, total retail sales were $3.5 trillion in 2019 – e-commerce sales now represent 16% of total retail sales over the past 10 years.

 The danger lies in believing our marketing needs to be transactional too.
 There’s no such thing as quick and easy – it’s more like slow and steady.
 The most successful marketing and brand building has always been more of a marathon than a sprint.
 What we lack today is the patience to run that race.